Lord Nandi or Nandeeshwara was a great devotee and also a guardian in the abode of God Shiva.

 Pleased by the sight of penance, God Shiva along with Goddess Parvati appeared before Shilada and touched his skeleton and turned him into his old form.
 On seeing the trident-bearing God accompanied by Devi Parvati, Shilada immediately bowed to them and fell at their feet and praised for their presence and offered prayers.

-God Shiva then asked for any boon he wished for, Shilada requested his desire to have a son who was Immortal and not born in a natural way as humans (Ayonija; Non-Uterine Birth) and should be equal to you in all ways and resemble yourself.
+God Shiva then asked for any boon he wished for, Shilada requested his desire to have a son who was Immortal and not born in a natural way like humans (Ayonija; Non-Uterine Birth) and should be equal to you in all ways and resemble yourself.
 Lord Shiva granted his wish and told you will have a child who was my incarnation and said to perform a Somayajna.

 The Birth Story of Nandi

 Shilada returned to his hermitage and informed about his penance to other sages and after a while, he started performing the SomaYajna on an auspicious day.
-From the holy fire of Yajna appeared a bright light that was so intense as thousand suns, from which a boy emerged with three eyes, four hands, holding a trident, weapons and wearing a crown resembling Shiva.
+From the holy fire of Yajna appeared a bright light that was so intense as thousand suns, from which a boy emerged with three eyes, four hands, holding a trident, weapons, and wearing a crown resembling Shiva.

 Shilada and other sages bowed in reverence seeing the incarnated form of God Shiva.

 As the sight of the childbirth bought great joy to Shilada, he named the boy Nandi (One who brings happiness or joy to life).
-Shilada then took the child to his hermitage, the time the child entered hermitage the body turned in to a human.
+Shilada then took the child to his hermitage, the time the child entered hermitage the body turned into a human.

 Shilada raised the child with great care and affection.
 By the age of five, Nandi became well versed with Vedas and holy scriptures.
 The child’s brilliance was admired by everyone.
 Nandi is having his childhood like every child.